 Natural and Artificially Produced Clotting Factors

 Extensive research and development work was necessary before replacement therapy with modern coagulation factors (VIII, IX) could become today’s standard.
 In the late 1960s, the first factor concentrates found their way into pharmacies and dispensaries.
-Like the majority of the preparations used today, they were obtained from human blood.
+Like the majority of the preparations used today, they were obtained it from human blood plasma.
 These made effective haemostasis possible for the first time.
 Since the late 1990s, clotting factors have also been produced by genetic engineering, as so-called “recombinant” preparations.

-In modern factor concentrates derived from human blood, attention is paid to particularly high purity and safety.
+In modern factor concentrates derived from human blood plasma, attention is paid to particularly high purity and safety.
 Both are ensured by numerous control steps during as well as after manufacture; the entire production process is subject to strict regulatory guidelines.
 Thanks to this, for more than 20 years no dangerous pathogens have been transmitted by factor concentrates.